December 29, 2024

 How to recognize this:

-• Pale or yellowing leaves.
+• Pale or yellow leaves.

 • Stems that flop under their own weight.